fantastic4ever/project1/API_registration.md

 }
 ```

 **Possible Error Response**
-* 404 Resource not found
 * 500 Failed to connect to mongodb
 * 500 Failed to connect to eve service
 * 500 Unexpected internal error

 ---